-At present, Sir, the percentage of bank deposit io natonal inpome which was 9 per cent in 1951 has improved to 15 per cent in 1965.
-But it is still much below th: corresponding figures in many of the other advanced countries.
-For instance, in Japan, the USA and the UK, the percentage is TO.
-49 and 39 respectively, in relation to our 15 per cent.
-Thus, it wiH. be seen what tremendous efforts are still required to mobilise our deposits.
+At present, Sir. the percentage of bank deposit to national income which was 9 per cent in 1951 has improved to 15 per cent in 1965.
+But it is still much below the corresponding figures in many of the other advanced countries.
+For instance, in Japan, the USA and the UK, the percentage is 70.
+49 and 39 respectively in relation to our 15 per cent.
+Thus it will be seen what tremendous efforts are still required to mobilise our deposits.

-Now, Mr. Vice-Chairman, I shall eom, jo some of the criticisms that been levelled against the present situation and particularly one criticism is that you nave legislated, you have taken powers, but in spite of these, the results are not what they ought to be.
-1 have listened very carefully to the speeches of the hon.'
-Members and the three or four main streams of criticism are, I think, ihe following, firstly, that tlie big business is appropriating a larger and larger share of industrial credit; s; condly that the directors and others concerned enjoy advances at preferences of interest; thirdly that the smallscale industries continue to be neglected; and fourthly that though agriculture is still a major field of productive activity, it continues to get a pitiably low share Of advances.
+Now Mr Vice-Chairman, I come to some of the criticisms that have been levelled against the present situation and particularly one criticism is that you have legislated, you have taken powers but in spite of these, the results are no what they ought to be I have listened very carefully to the speeches of the hon Members and the three or four main streams of criticism are, I think, the following, firstly, that the big business is appropriating a larger and larger share of industrial credit. secondly that the directors and others concerned enjoy advances at preferential rates of interest, thirdly that the small-scale industries continue to be neglected and fourthly that though agriculture is still a major field of productive activity, it continues to get a pitiably low share of advances

-e.
-I think, are the four main streams of criticisms that have been levelled.
-I would be the last person 'ni dismiss these criticisms off-hand as being ill-conceived.
-All of them are not ill-conceived, but I do think that some of them at least are roooted in certain misapprehensions.
-(Interruption by Shri D. L. Sen Gupta) I shall like to give the full facts if the hon.
+These, I think, are the four main streams of criticisms that have been levelled I would be the last prison to dismiss these criticisms off-hand as being ill conceived.
+All of them are not ill-conceived, but I do think that some of them at least are roosted in certain misapprehensions (Interruption by Shri D L Sen Gupta) I shall like to give the full facts if the hon.
 Member has the patience to listen to them

-I of all.
-Sir, I should like to refer to advances to industry.
-Now ihe share of bank credit to industry 32 per cent, in 1950.
-It has •>ed not only in absolute terms but the share has nearly doubled, and it is now 64.3 per cent at the end oi' March 1966.
-Now this has been an impressive achievement and, by and large, it would be correct to say that there henr'been no failure on the part of commercial banks in meeting genuine credit requirements.
+Inst of all Sn I should like to refer to advances to industry.
+Now the share of bank credit to industry was 32 per cent in 1950.
+It has increased not only in absolute terms but the share has nearly doubled, and it is now 643 per cent at the end of March 1966.
+Now this has been an impressive achievement and, by and large, it would be correct to say has there has been no failure on the part of commercial banks in meeting genuine credit requirements.

-These advances have largely gone to meet the working capital requirements, to some extent medium-term requirement also of the industry which have been set up during the Plan period.
-I would submit that this share would probably go up still further if we are to make finance available to all the industries which wo hope to set up in the Fourth Five Year Plan.
-As many hon.
-Members know, during the last busy season, the Reserve Bank issued a directive that not less than 80 per cent, of the expansion in bank credit, should during the busy season go to industry and export-import trade.
-And this was a step in. the right direction to see that the genuine requirements of industries, big or small, are not curtailed.
-Here, Sir, I wish to quote the Mahalanobis Committee Report which has observed:-
+These advances have largely gone to meet the working capital requirements to some extent medium-term requirement also of the industry which have been set up during the Plan I would submit that this share would probably go up still further if we are to make finance avail able to all the industries which we hope to set up in the Fourth Five Y ar Plan As many hon Members know, during the last busy season the Reserve Bank issued a directive that not less than 80 per cent of the expansion in bank credit, should during the busy season go to industry and export-import trade And was a step in the right direction to set that the genuine requirements of industries, big or small, are not cur tailed Here, Sir, I wish to quote the Mahalanobis Committee Report which has observed --- ductive activities of a useful na uie their requirements of credits liave to be met

-"If the pattern of growth in a mixed economy has to be simultaneous development of both large scale and small scale enterprises, the regulatory measures should nol take the form of withholding frn-, to larger units."
+If the pattern of growth in a mixed economy has to be simul taneous development of both large scale and small scale enterprises the regulatory measures should not take the form of withholding fin ance to larger units"